cmtchssn/Dissertation/README.md

 I put of presenting so my documentation will have to wait.
 I got the player char colliding, will look into getting it to not fall through the floor.
 Terrain works beautifly, I added new sounds from musique concrete samples and they sound amazing!
 Everything is basically functioning, with some small tweaks needed, but I'll get to them when I get to them.
 Next I'll start adding effects and makinge copies of scenes with different FX chains to make different pieces/movements.

+### Day 067
+Going to work a little more on getting the player to rise with the terrain.

+I got it working!
+No rigidbody required! just using raycast to set my position equal to the position of the floor the raycast hits when traveling away from me downward.
+Another Sebastian Lague video victory!

 ---

 ### Jesse Meeting 001